 How do you measure being a successful parent?
-According to a Pew Research study, about seven-in-ten (71%) American parents say it is extremely important to them that their children be honest and ethical as adults, and at least six-in-ten place the same importance on having kids who grow up to be caring and compassionate (65%) and hardworking (62%).
+According to a Pew Research study, about 7 in 10 (71%) American parents say it is extremely important to them that their children be honest and ethical as adults, and at least 6 in 10 place the same importance on having kids who grow up to be caring and compassionate (65%) and hardworking (62%).
 Although we had these same goals and aspirations for our toddlers and teenager, they wouldn’t be realized until years later.
-We had both experienced KPIs with former employers, but they can’t measure the depth of familial bonds - unless you count hugs as your bottom line.
+We had both experienced KPIs with former employers, but they can’t measure the depth of familial bonds — unless you count hugs as your bottom line.
 OKRs and their cultivation of big-picture goals attracted our interest because it proved a simple, strategic structure that was adaptable from start-ups, to healthcare, government, and I’d even seen people use them for personal goals.
 So we agreed to try it.

 But before we could get started with OKRs, there had to be a consensus on what was important.
-As a half-immigrant, interracial, and blended family we knew many elements needed extra thought and consideration.
+As a half-immigrant, interracial, and blended family, we knew many elements needed extra thought and consideration.
 Add in parental inexperience and insecurities on top of cultural differences and custody arrangements, and it could easily become a source of frustration for everyone in the family.

 As it turns out, you can’t take sharing values with your partner for granted!
 Thankfully, we found that the list of common values we shared was longer than the differences.
 After many conversations at the dinner table, we were finally able to verbalize that knowledge, fairness, and empathy for all beings were our top values.
 That made it much easier to focus on strengthening the things that could make us closer as a family.

 We agreed that we wanted to be “good humans who made good choices.”
 The children needed to have this mantra as their North Star too.
 I don’t think we would have had that conversation if we were just making a to-do list of family activities meant to bring us closer together.